Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectionContainerMapping.md

 ```

 ## DESCRIPTION
-The **Get-AzureRmRecoveryServicesAsrProtectionContainerMapping** cmdlet gets information about the Protection Container to Policy mappings in the vault.
+The **Get-AzureRmRecoveryServicesAsrProtectionContainerMapping** cmdlet gets information about the protection container to replication policy mappings(association) in the vault for the specified ASR protection container.

 ## EXAMPLES